sl236/audiodemo/README.md

  // As a shorthand, . is 3, - and space are 4, and ' is 5.

  Synthesizer.SetBaseDuration( 1/2 ); // one note plays for this long.
- // Set this to the shortest length required, then use -- to create longer notes.
+ // Set this to the shortest length required,
+ // then use -- to create longer notes.
+ // Some toy instruments are provided.
- Synthesizer.SetTrackInstrument( 0, Synthesizer.Instruments.Glock ); // some toy instruments are provided
+ Synthesizer.SetTrackInstrument( 0, Synthesizer.Instruments.Glock );
  Synthesizer.SetTrackVolume( 0, 1.0 );
  Synthesizer.SetTrackInstrument( 1, Synthesizer.Instruments.Sine );
  Synthesizer.SetTrackVolume( 1, 0.4 );